On the robustness of modeling grounded word learning through a child's egocentric input: Models

 \subsection{Variant 1: Language encoder with minimal syntax (CVCL)}

-In this model variant, we examine whether providing additional word order information may be useful for grounded word learning compared to a bag-of-words approach, by incorporating positional information into the embedding.
+In this model variant, we incorporate word-level positional embeddings into the language encoder to provide some sensitivity to word order, laying the groundwork for additional transformer-based variants described below.
 Because this is a relatively minor change from the original CVCL model, we still refer to this variant as CVCL throughout. \\

 \textbf{Language Encoder (Embedding)}: We used the same Embedding encoder from \cite{vong2024grounded}, which extracts separate embeddings for each word in an utterance, and computes the average across all word embeddings to produce a single utterance embedding of size $D = 512$.
-In this variant, we add a learned, absolute positional embedding to each token embedding before the averaging step.
-Prior to passing utterances into the language encoder, tokenization was performed using a word-level tokenizer built via spaCy. \\
+In this variant, we add a learned, absolute positional embedding to each token embedding before the averaging step.\footnote{Because these learned positional embeddings are averaged across all words in the utterance, utterances of the same length will have the same positional embeddings, regardless of word order.
+We include positional embeddings for consistency with the transformer-based variants, which preserve finer-grained word-level positional information through the attention mechanism.} Prior to passing utterances into the language encoder, tokenization was performed using a word-level tokenizer built via spaCy. \\

 \textbf{Learning Objective (Contrastive)}: Following a standard approach to training vision-language models \citep{radford2021learning, jia2021scaling}, we employ an InfoNCE contrastive learning objective, which aims to bring together frame embeddings with their corresponding utterance embeddings in a mini-batch (that is, encouraging a larger dot product between the vectors), while separating all other mismatching frame and utterance embeddings (smaller dot product between the vectors).
 First, we obtain visual embeddings for each frame, $\mathbf{v_i} = f_{\theta}(\mathbf{x_i})$ as well as corresponding text embeddings, $\mathbf{u_i} = f_{\phi}(\mathbf{w_i}).$ Then, the contrastive objective aims to match each frame with its corresponding utterance: